9 spots in the Milwaukee area to find king cake for Mardi Gras

 In America, Louisiana-style king cakes are a more popular style.
 They are constructed from a buttery brioche-style dough that's twisted into an oval shape and decorated with icing and colored sugars.
 Most sport stripes of green, gold and purple – the traditional colors of Mardi Gras, which signify the blessings of faith, power and justice.
 Most cakes feature a cinnamon flavor, and some are filled with fruit or cream fillings.
 These cakes also traditionally included a plastic or porcelain baby baked inside or sold alongside the cake (some bakeries no longer observe the tradition, as it's been recognized as a choking hazard).

 In New Orleans, the cakes are sold widely, and favorite cakes can be procured from bakeries like Joe Gambino's and Haydel's Bakery.
 In Milwaukee, however, they're a bit more difficult to find – but not impossible.
+In fact, a number of bakeries in the area offer their own Wisconsin twists on the Big Easy staple.

 We've done the research for you and assembled this list of places where you can find (and pre-order) the cakes.